mcqeen1207/mood_ml/README.md

 Installation of these packages typically takes 5~8 sec.

 ### Expected outcome and run time

+Run time for calculating sleep and circadian indexes depends on the size of data.
+For 'example.csv', it takes 7.125 seconds.

 'mood_ml.ipynb' codes includes four cells.
 Among them, the fourth cell is the most important cell which gives the probability
 Expected run time for the second cell, which imports the 'test.csv' and trained models, is 2.089 second.